Rules of Thumb

 Simple subject line testing

-Subject lines (and secondary subject lines) can be a quick way to raise response rates in a campaign.
+Subject lines (and secondary subject lines) can be a quick way to raise response rates for an email.
 But instead of testing just a couple of option, we encourage customers to really think out of the box.

 Try 3, 5, or 10 subject lines!
 And don’t just limit yourself to minor variations.
 Experiment with different lengths, tone, language.
 The more widely diverse the options, the more you (and Motiva) will learn and the faster you’ll see results in your campaigns.